Identity In Christ How To See Yourself As A Daughter Of God

-I want you to realize the most significant identity you can EVER describe yourself to be is a Son and Daughter of the most high king.
+I want you to realize the most significant identity you can EVER describe yourself to be as a Son or Daughter of the King of Kings and Lord and Lords.

-Sweet friend, Jesus Christ is the one and only way, you will ever find your true worth and identity.
+Jesus Christ is the only way, you will ever find your true worth and identity.
 Anything apart from Christ will leave you feeling dissatisfied and empty.
-We are complete in Christ alone!
+You are complete in Christ alone!

-In Christ, we have a “new identity” for us as a child of the most high God.
-We are Son’s and Daughter’s, who has been forgiven, We are Son’s and Daughter’s, who has awakened, to the fear of the Lord, and knows that we find our identity in Christ alone.
+In Christ, you have a “new identity” as a child of God.
+You are sons and daughters, who have been forgiven and awakened, to the fear of the Lord, and know that your identity is in Christ alone.

-our identity in Christ makes us adopted children of god
+are you aware your identity in Christ makes You adopted children of god

 For all who are led by the Spirit of God are sons of God.
 Romans 8:14